Ready for school

 5. Talk: Speaking or signing and activating the left side of the brain.

-Confident, happy children will find it easier to settle more quickly when you leave them at school.
+Confident and happy children will find it easier to settle more quickly when you leave them at school.
 Visiting new places and meeting new people will help children prepare to feel ready to explore their new school environment.
-Reassure your little one you will be back at the end of the day to collect them from school.

 Hungry Little Minds is a resource full of ideas and activities for parents of under 5’s to do with their child to help them learn and discover the world.
 This will help them get ready for when they start school.